dan-leo/masters/thesis/v8/4_results.md

 # Results {#results}

-This chapter visualizes and analyzes the results from the datasets obtained in Chapter \ref{design}.
-The visualization format can be found in \S\ref{plots}.
+This chapter visualizes and analyzes the results from the datasets obtained in Chapter \ref{design}, with comparisons drawn against LTE vendors, UE and MNOs.
 Metrics are analyzed using UE reports from the modem and measurements using the external energy capture device in \S\ref{energy_capture_device}.
-Analysis is performed in a two-pronged approach, with the entire dataset in Appendix \ref{appendix_plots}, and mean distributions in Appendix \ref{appendix_measured} and \ref{appendix_ue_reported}.
+The datasets are created using telemetry tests which are performed in various network conditions using RF attenuation, and in some cases an example is shown in ECL Class 1 due to its higher likelihood of being used.
+Analysis is performed in a two-pronged approach, with the entire dataset which is visualized (format in \S\ref{plots}) in Appendix \ref{appendix_plots}, and mean distributions in Appendix \ref{appendix_measured} and \ref{appendix_ue_reported}.

 ## Primary Metrics

 This section looks at primary metrics as mentioned in \S\ref{proj_descr}.
+Power efficiency and Latency are primary metrics due to the fact that they can be compared between external measurements and UE reports.

 ### Latency and Delay

 This section presents measured and reported latencies versus signal strength to see the effect of different attenuation zones and telemetry test types for multiple UE and MNOs.
-Fig. \ref{fig:latency_boxplot} shows us latency values for the entire dataset, and Fig. \ref{fig:latencyECL_boxplot} shows an example in ECL 1 network conditions.
+Fig. \ref{fig:latency_boxplot} shows us latency values for the entire dataset, and Fig. \ref{fig:latencyECL_boxplot} shows an example in ECL Class 1 network conditions.

 \begin{figure}[ht]
   \subfloat[The figure shows latency measurements from Appendix \ref{appendix_measured_latency} with the 25th percentile above 1 second.
 ZTE, Ericsson and Huawei have a central tendency at 2 seconds, with 95\% of values under 10 seconds.
 Nokia has a median at 8 seconds and 95th percentile at 60 seconds.
 Both Ublox and Quectel modems share similar distributions.]{